Covid 19 coronavirus: Air New Zealand slashes jobs, Greg Foran lays it on the line

 Foran made the point that interest rates were up to 9 per cent.

-''Every dollar we use from this loan facility comes with interest (more than double current interest rates for a household mortgage) and must be repaid.''
+"'Every dollar we use from this loan facility comes with interest [more than double current interest rates for a household mortgage] and must be repaid."

 Through collaboration, the airline had been able to reduce costs by asking all staff to take leave without pay, forgo bonuses, reduce hours and consider voluntary exits.